mstephen19/nanolith/README.md

 For simplicity of the above example, we are only running a single task.
 However, `ServiceCluster` can be used to run a large amount of heavy operations in true parallel on multiple services.

+> **Tip:** To automatically re-launch services on a cluster when they exit with a non-zero code, look into the `autoRenew` option.

 ### `ServiceCluster` properties & methods

 Along with `.use()`, `ServiceCluster` offers many other properties and methods: